What’s new in research and treatment for cancer of unknown primary?

 Because CUP represents a number of different types of cancer, it’s unlikely that a single treatment breakthrough will benefit all people with CUP.
 Still, progress in treating some of the more common types of cancer is likely to benefit people with CUP as well, especially if the cancers can be classified more accurately.

 Some newer drugs called targeted therapies are being studied.
 These drugs have more selective effects than chemotherapy (chemo).
 Some of these, such as bevacizumab (Avastin®) and erlotinib (Tarceva®), are available to treat other cancers and have shown some activity in CUP.
-Clinical trials are being done to help determine who may benefit from targeted drugs and what drugs and combinations are best.

 Cancer cells from CUP are sometimes tested in a lab to try to see which chemo drugs will be likely to work.
 Unfortunately, these tests don’t always do a good job of predicting the right chemo drugs.
 Many doctors don’t find them very helpful.